Big Brother and the Holding Company: Mainstream Records debut

 The Pop Chronicles criticized the record as difficult to find and "technically disappointing".
 "Down On Me" had a long gestation in the marketplace and finally debuted on the Billboard Hot 100 chart on August 31, 1968, peaking at No. 43.
 It stayed on the charts for 8 weeks.
 Other singles from the album were released through the end of 1967 and in 1968.
 "Coo Coo" b/w "The Last Time", was released in January, 1968.
 These last songs were from the original 1966 album sessions, but were not included on the LP until Columbia acquired all of the band's Mainstream recordings and reissued the album in the 1970s.

 In the summer of 1966, the band members moved to Lagunitas, in Marin County, California, to a house that had been originally built by the ethnologist Clinton Hart Merriam.
 They lived in there until the beginning of 1967 at which time they put an ad in the San Francisco Oracle with the apparent intention of moving back to the "City".
 The ad read: "Big Brother is returning to the city.
 Need rehearsal hall and a place to live.
 Write to B.B.& the H.C. at Box 94 Lagunitas."
+On October 6 they performed a set at the Love Pageant Rally, the first outdoor Haight-Ashbury festival held on the same day LSD was made illegal in California.